ewibowo/aws-lab/docs/asa-dmz.rst

    access-list outside_access_in extended permit tcp any4 any4 eq www log disable access-group outside_access_in in interface outside

-If we want to allow hosts in DMZ subnet to access Internet, we can add this NAT (hide-NAT) rule:
+If we want to allow hosts in DMZ subnet to initiate traffic to access Internet, we can add this NAT (hide-NAT) rule:

 .. code-block:: console